Salama bint Hamdan Al Nahyan

-Salama bint Hamdan Al Nahyan is an Emirati woman who is the wife of Mohamed bin Zayed Al Nahyan, President of the United Arab Emirates and ruler of Abu Dhabi.
+Salama bint Hamdan Al Nahyan is an Emirati royal.
 She is known for her philanthropic activities and arts patronage.
+She is the wife of Mohamed bin Zayed Al Nahyan, president of the United Arab Emirates and ruler of Abu Dhabi.

 Biography

 Salama bint Hamdan is a member of the ruling family of Abu Dhabi, House of Nahyan.
 Her father, Sheikh Hamdan bin Mohammed Al Nahyan, was a former UAE deputy prime minister.
-His mother is Maryam bint Abdullah bin Sulayem Al Falasi who died on 9 February 2023.
+Her mother was Maryam bint Abdullah bin Sulayem Al Falasi, who died on 9 February 2023.

 She is the founder and president of a philanthropic foundation with her name, Salama bint Hamdan Al Nahyan Foundation, based in Abu Dhabi.
 She is also the chair of the Abu Dhabi Art Host Committee.
 She is the owner of various significant paintings which were produced by Pablo Picasso and Rudolf Ernst and also, modern Egyptian painting in addition to Islamic ceramics.
 In 2010 she bought a work by Damien Hirst from the White Cube gallery for $4 million.

 Her other public roles include chair of the General Women's Union, president of the Supreme Council for Motherhood and Childhood, and supreme chair of the Family Development Foundation.
 She is the recipient of the woman personality of the year award in 2011 by the Middle East Excellence Awards Institute and the Sharjah voluntary work award in 2012.
 She was among the Canvass magazine's Power 50 in relation to her activities in Middle Eastern art and culture.